Suppressing your appetite is actually quite easy, but does that mean you should do it?

 Beyond appetite suppression CLA also helps fight obesity in the following ways:

-You can sidestep this problem by taking high quality supplements that has sufficient dosing.
+You can sidestep this problem by taking high-quality supplements that have sufficient dosing.

 The only downside is that you will need to take multiple capsules.

-I recommend using a CLA supplement which contains a high enough dosage (at least 4,000mg per day and from a plant source if possible) like this one (*Use OHSBWCHILDS at checkout for 10% discount or tell them that Dr. Westin Childs sent you.
-I try to work with great supplement companies to help get you discounts whenever possible.).
+I recommend using a CLA supplement that contains a high enough dosage (at least 4,000mg per day and from a plant source if possible) like this one.

 The problem with caffeine is that most people use it daily, and they use too much of it.